** Some Would Deny Christ On The Cross

 There is a ruling by Pope Pius XII in his Encyclical, Mediator Dei, of 20 November 1947, in Section 62, repudiating such Resurrefixes.

-“But it is neither wise nor laudable to reduce everything to antiquity by every possible device.
-Thus, to cite some instances, one would be straying from the straight path were he to wish the altar restored to its primitive tableform; were he to want black excluded as a color for the liturgical vestments; were he to forbid the use of sacred images and statues in Churches; *were he to order the crucifix so designed that the divine Redeemer’s body shows no trace of His cruel sufferings*” ~ Pope Pius XII, Mediator Dei.
+“But it is neither wise nor laudable to reduce everything to antiquity by every possible means.
+Thus, to cite some instances, one would be straying from the so-called "straight path" were he to wish the altar restored to its primitive tableform; were he to want black excluded as a color for the liturgical vestments; were he to forbid the use of sacred images and statues in Churches; were he to order the crucifix so designed that the divine Redeemer’s body shows no trace of His cruel sufferings” ~ Pope Pius XII, Mediator Dei.

 Edited from a FB post.